Thingo2906/School_District_Analysis/README.md

 -Scores by school spending changed from $601-650:

    .The percentage of students passing math has decreased from 73 percent to 67 percent.

    .The percentage of those who passed their readings declined from 84 percent to 77 percent.

    .The overall passing rate fell from 63 percent to 56 percent.

 -For medium-sized schools (1000-2000 students), the following scores have changed:

-+The percentage of students passing math has decreased from 94 percent to 85 percent.
+  .The percentage of students passing math has decreased from 94 percent to 85 percent.

-+The percentage of those who passed their readings declined from 97 percent to 91 percent.
+  .The percentage of those who passed their readings declined from 97 percent to 91 percent.

-+The overall passing rate fell from 91 percent to 85 percent.
+  .The overall passing rate fell from 91 percent to 85 percent.

 -The following factors impacted the scores of different types of schools:

-+The percentage of students passing math has declined from 94% to 90%.
+  .The percentage of students passing math has declined from 94% to 90%.

-+The percentage of those who passed their readings declined from 97 percent to 93 percent.
+  .The percentage of those who passed their readings declined from 97 percent to 93 percent.

-+The overall passing rate declined from 90% to 87 percent. h
+  .The overall passing rate declined from 90% to 87 percent.